timokueck/SpigotAPI/README.md

 ## More Information

-This API will allow you to get information about all of the buyers from each of your plugins, information about all the updates of each of your plugins, every single review posted on any of your plugins, and info about all of your resources.
+This API will allow you to get information about all of the buyers from each of your plugins.